Fred Hoyle

-Sir Fred Hoyle FRS (24 June 1915 – 20 August 2001) was an English astronomer who formulated the theory of stellar nucleosynthesis and was one of the authors of the influential B2FH paper.
-He also held controversial stances on other scientific matters—in particular his rejection of the "Big Bang" theory (a term coined by him on BBC Radio) in favor of the "steady-state model", and his promotion of panspermia as the origin of life on Earth.
-He also wrote science fiction novels, short stories and radio plays, and co-authored twelve books with his son, Geoffrey Hoyle.
-He spent most of his working life at the Institute of Astronomy at Cambridge and served as its director for six years.
+Sir Fred Hoyle (24 June 1915 – 20 August 2001) was an English astronomer who formulated the theory of stellar nucleosynthesis and was one of the authors of the influential B2FH paper.

+He held controversial views on some scientific matters — in particular, in his rejection of the "Big Bang" theory (a term he allegedly jokingly coined on BBC Radio but later denied doing so in derision) in favour of a "steady-state model", and his promotion of panspermia as the origin of life on Earth.

+He spent most of his working life at St John's College, Cambridge, and served as the founding director of the Institute of Theoretical Astronomy at Cambridge.

+Hoyle also wrote science fiction novels, short stories, and radio plays, co-created television serials, and co-authored twelve books with his son, Geoffrey Hoyle.

 Biography

 Early life

 Hoyle was born near Bingley in Gilstead, West Riding of Yorkshire, England.
-His father, Ben Hoyle, who was a violinist and worked in the wool trade in Bradford, served as a machine gunner in the First World War.
+His father Ben Hoyle was a violinist and worked in the wool trade in Bradford, and served as a machine gunner in the First World War.
 His mother, Mabel Pickard, had studied music at the Royal College of Music in London and later worked as a cinema pianist.
 Hoyle was educated at Bingley Grammar School and read mathematics at Emmanuel College, Cambridge.
-In his youth, he sang in the choir at the local Anglican church.
+As a youth, he sang in the choir at the local Anglican church.

-In 1936, he won the Mayhew Prize (jointly with George Stanley Rushbrooke).
+In 1936, Hoyle shared the Mayhew Prize with George Stanley Rushbrooke.